-The table below covers data for the fatalities, serious injuries, and other safety events occurring on COAST's fixed route and demand response buses.
+The table to the right covers data for the fatalities, serious injuries, and other safety events occurring on COAST's fixed route and demand response buses.

 Similar to the highway safety performance measures, these measures are presented as numbers and rates.
-The "rate" here is calculated as incidents per 500,000 revenue miles traveled.
+The 2024 "rate" here is calculated as incidents per annual revenue miles traveled.
+Future years' rates will be based on a consistent 100,000 revenue miles traveled, and the 2024 rates will be updated next year to reflect the new methodology.